mrmarlrico/Socket-Programming/README.md

 * ls: this will list out all the files on the server
 * get [filename] : this will retrieve the specified file on the server
 * put [filename] : this will insert a file from the client side to the server
+* quit: this will close the client and server side connections